 Canadian tutor Mattea Roach on her 'Jeopardy!' streak and 15 minutes of fame

-The 23-year-old Torontonian -- or is that Haligonian? -- tutor is now tied for the eighth longest streak in the TV game show's regular-season history with 13 consecutive wins, and her fellow Canadians are taking note.
+The 23-year-old Torontonian - or is that Haligonian? - tutor earned the eighth-longest streak in the TV game show's regular-season history Friday with 14 consecutive wins, and her fellow Canadians are taking note.

 “They don't want to just claim that you're from Canada if you're from a specific city or specific province.
 It's like, 'No, she's not just from Canada.
 She's from Nova Scotia, or she's in Toronto.”'